GSD League - Working BranchRules

 Helpers who wish to be considered for selection for the Nationals or the following years WUSV / FCI qualification trials, must attend the annual helper licensing event.

 To be considered for the following seasons major trials helpers must:

-H6.
+D6.
 The helpers for the Nationals and the following seasons WUSV / FCI qualifiers will be picked at the annual licensing by the assessors.
-At the licensing event the assessors will publicly announce the helpers to be used at the National and the specific events for the forthcoming year bearing in mind fairness by rotation (if more than the required amount are licensed consideration to the number of previous events will be considered and logistically according to the cost/whereabouts of the proceeding years trials.)
+At the licensing event the assessors will publicly announce the helpers to be used at the Nationals.
+The helpers for the other major events will be selected bearing in mind fairness by rotation (if more than the required amount are licensed consideration to the number of previous events will be considered and logistically according to the cost/whereabouts of the proceeding years trials.)

 ‘B’ grade helpers can work dogs in all club trials, but not in major events.